saisurbehera/mathProof/README.md

 # Data

 A large part of our code involves and build upon the work done at OpenAI.
 We further go a  step ahead and add all the packages heres.
+Please open the processed folder in the data folder and unzip for the priocessed data.

 You can download the files with the proceesed data from the link below.